koss-lebedev/koss-lebedev.github.io/_posts/2017-02-10-dynamicall-add-attributes-to-activerecord.md

 ![](<../images/dynamic-attributes.png>)

-Sometimes we need to build an application that has domain models that we don’t know all the properties of.
-A good example of such application is a CRM system for tracking business contacts.
-In the center of it is a Contact model that has properties like name, email, phone number, etc. But can we know beforehand all the properties our Contact model will need to have?
+Sometimes we need to build an application that has domain models that we don’t know all the attributes of.
+A good example of such application is a system for tracking business contacts.
+In the center of it is a Contact model that has attributes like name, email, phone number, etc. But can we know beforehand all the attributes our Contact model will need to have?
 If we want to create the application for a wide audience, it can be difficult to predict.
 Solution?
-Allow users to add more properties to Contact model in the runtime!
+Allow users to add more attributes to Contact model in the runtime!
 We’ll do exactly that in this tutorial.

 You can find the complete source of the demo application [here.](https://github.com/koss-lebedev/active_dynamic_demo) I won’t be covering the basic setup for this application (which, indeed, is very basic), and instead, focus on interesting parts.

 Configuring model
 -----------------

 First thing first, let’s install [active_dynamic](https://github.com/koss-lebedev/active_dynamic) gem.
-I wrote this gem while working on the application similar to the one described in this article, so the gem will do most of the heavy-lifting for us.
+I wrote this gem while working on the application similar to the one we'll build in this tutorial, and the gem will do most of the heavy-lifting for us.
 Start by adding it to your Gemfile and running:

 ```shell
 rails generate active_dynamic